 - Maintain your sleep routine.
-Working from home is flexible, which can cause people to stay up later than they normally would, disrupting their sleep patterns.
+Feeling tempted to work extra hours on a project can cause people to stay up later than they normally would, disrupting their sleep patterns.
 Sleep is an important part of your physical and mental health.
 If you find yourself veering away from a healthy sleep pattern, make an effort to set and keep a bedtime routine and start using your alarm to standardize your waking hours.

 - Get outside and exercise.
 Exercise is a known stress reliever.
 It also boosts the immune system and therefore contributes to overall wellness.
 Adding regular exercise to your schedule will help you feel better and increase your mental clarity.

-The Importance of Learning How to Stay Focused During a Crisis
+The Importance of Learning How to Stay Focused in Times of Stress

 Maintaining focus during a crisis can be challenging, especially since we as human beings need to process serious life events on a psychological level.
-It can feel like a lot to cope with situations like this while also trying to be productive and maintaining your professional or academic success.
+It can feel like a lot to cope with difficult situations while also trying to be productive and maintaining your professional or academic success.

-But keep in mind that maintaining focus does not mean ignoring the COVID-19 crisis.
-In fact, learning how to stay focused while studying or working from home allows you to engage your brain while also processing what’s happening in the outside world.
-Staying calm is also key to ensuring you can concentrate - so don’t forget to meditate, read or stay in touch with family and friends using tools like Zoom.
+But keep in mind that learning how to stay focused while studying or working from home can allow you to engage your brain while also processing what’s happening around you.
+Staying calm is also key to ensuring you can concentrate - so don’t forget to meditate, read or stay in touch with family and friends.
 Remember that self-care is essential during times of high stress.